awslabs/graphstorm/docs/source/cli/graph-construction/distributed/gsprocessing/index.rst

 GSProcessing.
 The first section provides an introduction to GSProcessing, how to install it locally and a quick example of its input configuration.
 The second section demonstrates how to set up GSProcessing for distributed processing, enabling scalable and efficient processing using AWS resources.
-The third section explains how to deploy your GSProcessing job with AWS infrastructure.
+The third section explains how to deploy GSProcessing job with AWS infrastructure.
 The last section offers the details about generating a configuration file for GSProcessing jobs.

 .. toctree::
   :maxdepth: 1